 - Cash transactions: Businesses may round totals to the nearest five cents when paying with cash.
 This rounding will apply only to the final total, not to individual items.

-- Fairness: Rounding rules are expected to be neutral—sometimes rounding up, sometimes down—so customers are not disadvantaged over time.
+- Fairness: There is no federal law mandating rounding.
+Rounding rules are expected to be neutral—sometimes rounding up, sometimes down—so customers are not disadvantaged over time.